peilinUWU/rasa/data/nlu.md

 - only that?
 - order good
 - order pizza
-- personal or work?
 - pizza
 - please help with my ice cream it's dripping
 - please hjave lunchj
 - please hurry, i have deadline in two weeks to deliver the bot it is for very big company
 - please play music
 - rasa topics
-- really? you're so touchy?
 - refresh
 - region with no. of records
 - remember my name